qml.jacobian

 jacobian(func, argnum=None, method=None, h=None)[source]

-Returns the Jacobian as a callable function of vector-valued (functions of) QNodes. qjit() and Autograd compatible.
+Returns the Jacobian as a callable function of vector-valued (functions of) QNodes.
+This function is compatible with Autograd and qjit().

 Note